godotengine/godot-docs/getting_started/scripting/gdscript/static_typing.rst

 type in this file with ``# warning-ignore-all:warning-id``.
 To ignore all warnings of all types in a file add the comment ``# warnings-disable`` to it.

-Warnings won’t prevent the game from running, but you can turn them into errors if you’d like.
-This way your game won’t compile unless you fix all warnings.
+Warnings won't prevent the game from running, but you can turn them into errors if you'd like.
+This way your game won't compile unless you fix all warnings.
 Head to the ``GDScript`` section of the Project Settings to turn on this option.
-Here’s the same file as the previous example with warnings as errors turned on:
+Here's the same file as the previous example with warnings as errors turned on:

 .. figure:: ./img/typed_gdscript_warning_system_errors.png